Dorothea Blostein

 blostein@cs.queensu.ca

-Dorothea Blostein's main research goal is to smooth the interface between paper and electronic versions of documents.
-This includes development of computer technology to read, write, and edit diagram notations, such as music notation, math notation, maps, schematics, and architectural drawings.
+I have a long-standing research program in pattern recognition, document analysis, and document classification.
+The main research goal is to smooth the interface between paper and electronic versions of documents.
+My students and I have worked on developing computer technology to read, write, and edit diagram notations such as music notation, math notation, maps, schematics, and architectural drawings.
 The text portions of scanned documents can be analyzed with OCR (Optical Character Recognition), but further processing is required to extract the information contained in diagram notations.
-Dr. Blostein and her students are investigating the use of techniques such as graph transformation and tree transformation, in order to construct an interpretation of the 2D arrangement of symbols in a diagram.
-Dr. Blostein is interested in exploring and exploiting the relationship between diagram recognition and diagram generation.
+My students and I investigate the use of techniques such as graph transformation and tree transformation, in order to construct an interpretation of the 2D arrangement of symbols in a diagram.
+Other research topics include document classification (applied to biomedical documents and software engineering documents), the use of internet searches to validate document recognition results, and the relationship between diagram generation and diagram recognition.

-Dr. Blostein has coauthored Lime, an editor for music notation.
-Both Macintosh and IBM PC versions are available for trial use.
+I coauthored the Lime Music Notation Software.
+Both Macintosh and IBM PC versions are available for free trial use.

 Formulating and Evaluating Recognition Algorithms using the Recognition Strategy Language